carrtesy/TSADBench/README.md

 # TSADBench
+**This repository has not been updated recently, so I recommend you to refer to my repo just as a reference.**

 This repository contains Time-Series Anomaly Detection datasets, models, and their implementations.
 If you find any issues for this repository, such as errors in code, better hyperparameters, etc, please report through Issue channel or via pull request.